Field artillery in the American Civil War

-Field artillery in the American Civil War refers to the artillery weapons, equipment, and practices used by the Artillery branch to support the infantry and cavalry forces in the field.
-It does not include siege artillery, use of artillery in fixed fortifications, or coastal or naval artillery.
-Nor does it include smaller, specialized artillery classified as small arms.
+Field artillery in the American Civil War refers to the artillery weapons, equipment, and practices used by the artillery branch to support infantry and cavalry forces in the field.
+It does not include siege artillery, use of artillery in fixed fortifications, coastal or naval artillery.
+It also does not include smaller, specialized artillery pieces classified as infantry guns.

 Weapons

 The principal guns widely used in the field are listed in the following table.